Yohuan/play_bazel/README.md

 # Web Server

-Use python to create a simple web server by [Flask](https://flask.palletsprojects.com/en/2.0.x/).
+Use python to create a simple web server with [Flask](https://flask.palletsprojects.com/en/2.0.x/).

 ## 1. Build and Run a Web Server